cpmech/gosl/la/README.md

         OUTPUT:
          the previous "a" matrix or a pointer to a new one

-func (o *Triplet) WriteSmat(dirout, fnkey string, tol float64, oneBasedIndices ...bool) (cmat *CCMatrix)
+func (o *Triplet) WriteSmat(dirout, fnkey string, tol float64, format string, matrixMarket, enforceSymmetry bool) (cmat *CCMatrix)
     WriteSmat writes a SMAT file (that can be visualised with vismatrix) or a MatrixMarket file

-        About the .smat file:
-         - lines starting with the percent or hashtag mark (% or #) are ignored (they are comments)
-         - the first line contains the number of rows, columns, and non-zero entries
-         - the following lines contain the indices of row, column, and the non-zero entry
-         - indices are 0-based, unless oneBasedIndices == true
-         - with one-based indices, smat is similar to MatrixMarket without the header

-        Example of .smat file:

-          # this is a comment
-          % this is also a comment
-          m n nnz
-           i j x
-            ...
-           i j x

-        NOTE: this method will create a CCMatrix first because duplicates must be added before saving the file

-        dirout -- directory for output. will be created fnkey  -- filename key (filename without extension). ".smat" will be added tol    -- tolerance to skip zero values oneBasedIndices -- if true, 1 is added to all indices (like MatrixMarket file format)
+         For more information, see:

+                 func (o *Triplet) ReadSmat()

+        dirout -- directory (to be created if not empty) where the file is saved fnkey -- filename without extension (we add .smat or .mtx if matrixMarket == true) tol -- tolerance to ignore near-zero values. only save values such that |value| > tol format -- format for real numbers; e.g. "%23.15g" [default is "%g"] matrixMarket -- save according to the matrixMarket file format (1-based indices + header) enforceSymmetry -- [MatrixMarket only] ignore upper band of the matrix and save only the lower band + main diagonal

+        NOTE: This function converts the Triplet into CCMatrix (returned) because there may be repeated entries (added)

 type TripletC struct {
 	// Has unexported fields.